Written by: Jake Tweedie

 A physical athlete with natural ability and good bat swing, Baker had his first full season last year and showed improvements on his previous season.

-He makes solid contact with the ball, which leads to big power and the ability to hit XBH.
+Baker makes solid contact with the ball, which leads to big Plus-Plus Raw Power and the ability to hit XBH.
 He started off slowly last year, but gained momentum and consistently hit the ball in the final 23 games.

-He has good discipline at the plate, and although his BA wasn’t the best, this is more a mechanical issue rather than an aggression issue.
+Baker has Above-average Plate Discipline, and although his BA wasn’t the best, this is more a mechanical issue rather than an aggression issue.
 His big frame allows him to hit around the park and he showed this in the final month of the season where he had an OPS of 1.067 and hit 16 XBH in those 23 games.

 Defensively he has a plus arm, largely due to his size and stature, but he can struggle from a positional point of view.
 He’s not the quickest or the most agile so made a few mistakes last year but his bat can play up, making him more suited offensively.